Click on the links below to preview selected pages from this course.

 - Systemic Autoimmune Rheumatic Diseases (SARDs), continued

-- In which autoimmune disorder (and a form of SARDs) does the body's immune system mistakenly attack tissue in glands that produce moisture, such as tea...
+- In which autoimmune disorder (and a form of SARD) does the body's immune system mistakenly attack the tissue in glands that produce moisture, such as ...

 - Signs, Symptoms, Causes, and Treatment of Autoimmune Diseases

-- The initial laboratory evaluation for autoimmune diseases often involves which tests?
+- The initial laboratory evaluation for autoimmune diseases often involves the following tests except:

 - Antinuclear Antibody Test

-- The Antinuclear Antibody Test: Background, History, and Overview
+- Antinuclear Antibody Test: Background, History, and Overview

 - Stages of Mitosis